-“Constructing Excellence South West is responsible for enabling us to hold events like this, and with the support of Gallagher it was a great success.
-We have lots of other events in the pipeline which will offer more opportunities to identify what changes can be made in our region, before rolling out fresh ideas and initiatives to the wider sector.”
+“Constructing Excellence South West is responsible for enabling us to hold events like this, and with the support of Gallagher it was a great success.”

 “It was fantastic to be able to support this event and see the construction industry in Bath come together to drive forward positive change.”

 Next on the agenda for the CESW Bath Club is an event being held at the American Museum to tie in with National Big Green Week.

 Participants will be given guided talks, hosted by Nash Partnership, on the developments currently being completed at the museum, followed by a series of short talks from representatives at the American Museum who will discuss their march to net-zero.
 Further discussions will then be led by Alex McCann, Climate Policy Officers for B&ANES, and the CESW Bath committee.

 “This is one of many events we have in the pipeline which will offer more opportunities to identify what change can be made in our region.

 “As a Club we are very active in the city and have a very committed committee.
 Last year we adopted a theme to champion and give cohesion to our events.
 After much deliberation we settled on the UN SDG of consumption and sustainability and as such are working to ensure our events, delivered this year, champion and recognise this.

 “It’s a really exciting time to be a part of the Bath Club and we’d really encourage other construction professionals living within the city and its surrounding areas to get involved,” adds Julia.